talagayev/OpenMMDL/docs/simulation_output.rst

 MD_Postprocessing
 ------------------------------
 **MD_Postprocessing**: A folder that contains the postprocessing files after the MD Simulation.
-This folder contains 2 subfolders.

-*1_MDTraj*: Folder that contains the centered topology files with old coordinates.

 .. list-table::
    :header-rows: 1